simonmcmanus/links/posts/engineering-principles.md

 *****
 ## Keep it simple

-Work in small simple increments, Take the smallest step possible so that you can learn something before taking the next step.
+Work in small simple increments, Take the smallest, simplist step possible so that you can learn something before taking the next step.
 What is the smallest step/s we can take to validate this hypothesis?

 [Why complex systems fail](https://how.complexsystems.fail)